14 Top-Rated Outdoor Adventures in Ohio

 If you want to rent ATVs to ride, Hocking Hills Nature Trails has rentals and guided tours in the Hocking Hills region.
 If you are up for getting a little messy, be sure to check out the mud bog on the trail system provided by the company.

 In northern Ohio, Bear Creek Ranch KOA has 26 miles of marked ATV trails that go through woods, hills, and creeks.

-12 Horseback Riding
+12. Horseback Riding

-Marmon Valley Farm, in Zanesfield, is a family-owned horse farm that has been around for more than 50 years.
+Marmon Valley Farm in Zanesfield, is a family-owned horse farm that has been around for more than 50 years.
 With more than 150 horses and a professional staff, you can enjoy a comfortable stroll on horseback through the rolling hillside on the property.

 The Hocking Hills region has many horseback riding trails and several stables, including Spotted Horse Ranch and Uncle Buck's Riding Stable, which offer guided horseback rides through the scenic cliffs and forests in this beautiful southern region in Ohio.